Dore & Totley railway station: Station masters

 At the Eckington Petty Session on 25 November 1878, stationmaster Francis Wood was charged with embezzling money belonging to the Midland Railway company amounting to 1s.
 1/2d.
 The railway company had auditors who travelled beyond the validity of their ticket and then paid the station master an excess fare.
 He appeared at the Derby Quarter Sessions on 2 January 1879.
 The jury found him not guilty, and he was discharged.

 Facilities

 The station is unstaffed but has a self-service ticket machine available.
 The old station buildings are now in private commercial use as a restaurant.

-A small brick waiting shelter is provided at the northern end of the platform, along with passenger information displays, automatic announcements and timetable poster boards to offer train running information.
+In the past a small brick waiting shelter was provided at the northern end of the platform, along with passenger information displays, automatic announcements and timetable poster boards to offer train running information.
 Step-free access is available from the adjacent car park to one of the platforms.

+As of 2025 both the platforms have been lengthened and can accommodate 6 carriage trains, a bridge has been constructed to allow passengers to reach the newly constructed platform 1, and there are a number of new shelters constructed to accommodate waiting passengers.

 Services

 The station has an hourly Northern Trains stopping service in each direction on the Hope Valley Line between Sheffield and Manchester Piccadilly, augmented by a number of peak-hour stops (designed primarily for Manchester bound commuters) by faster trains on the South Trans-Pennine and Liverpool–Norwich routes.
 During the rest of the day those hourly TransPennine Express services and East Midlands Railway non-stopping trains pass through.